 When picking a color, the recent colors menu shows a sample of colors that were recently used in your site.
 This allows you to quickly pick colors that are already on your site.

 Select a color's hue using the color palette on the right or the color panel.
 Alternatively, you can enter the HEX or RGB value of the color you want in text box below the vertical color gradient.

 To match a color perfectly from anywhere on your site (images, texts, and so on), click the eyedropper () tool and select the color from your site you want to use.
 No need to spend any time trying to figure out a color’s exact name or value.

 The opacity slider determines the transparency of an element.
 Keep in mind that as you reduce an element's opacity, whatever is behind it (background image or color) will begin to blend with that element.

-- Gradient is not available for text elements, so you will not see it in a Color Picker for text elements in widgets design editor of Global Design tab.
+- Gradient is not available for text elements, so you will not see it in a Color Picker for text elements in widgets design editor of Theme tab.

 - When working with backgrounds, switching between Color and Image will set the settings on the previous option to null.
 To give an example, if you were using a color and changed the setting to Image, any color or gradient settings will be removed.

 - Gradients override individual button backgrounds.
 To change them back, reselect the background for individual buttons.